jaayap/Unity_Best_Practices/En/Unit_Test_And_TDD.md

 - **Act** : call of testing method
 - **Assert** : verification step

 When you write a test,  you can begin by the Assert step.
-The assert is the answer of **"What do you want to test?"**
+The assertion is the answer of **"What do you want to test?"**

 [Back to summary](Summary.md)